RAB: Provable Robustness Against Backdoor Attacks: Provable Robustness Against Backdoors

-Similar to the Gaussian case, we can simplify the robustness bound in~\eqref{eq:uniform_bound}, if we assume that an attacker poisons at most $r\leq n$ training instances with one single pattern $\delta$.
-In this case the bound~\eqref{eq:uniform_bound} is given by
+where $(x)_+ = \max\{x,0\}$, it is guaranteed that $y_A = g(x + \Omega_x,\, \cD) = g(x + \Omega_x,\, \cD + \Delta)$. \end{cor} As in the Gaussian case, the robustness bound in~\eqref{eq:uniform_bound} can again be simplified in a similar fashion, if we assume that an attacker poisons at most $r\leq n$ training instances with one single pattern $\delta$.
+In this case, the bound~\eqref{eq:uniform_bound} is given by

 We see again that, as the number of infected training samples $r$ gets smaller, this corresponds to a larger bound since the RHS of~\eqref{eq:uniform_bound_simpler} gets larger.
-In other words if we know that the attacker injects fewer backdoors, then we can certify a backdoor pattern with larger magnitude.
+In other words, if we know that the attacker injects fewer backdoors, then we can certify a backdoor pattern with a larger magnitude.

-Note that in this paper, we focus on protecting the system against attackers who hope to \textit{trigger} a targeted error with a specific \textit{backdoor pattern}.
+{\bf Discussions.} We emphasize that in this paper, we focus on protecting the system against attackers who aim to \textit{trigger} a targeted error with a specific \textit{backdoor pattern}.
 The system can still be vulnerable to other types of \textit{poisoning attacks}.
 One such example is the label flipping attack, in which one flips the labels of a subset of examples while keeping the features untouched.
 Interestingly, one concurrent work explored the possibility of using randomized smoothing to defend against label flipping attack~\cite{rosenfeld2020certified}.
-Developing a single framework to be robust against both backdoor and label flipping attacks is an exciting future direction, and we expect it to require non-trivial extensions of both papers to achieve non-trivial certified accuracy.
+Developing a single framework to be robust against both backdoor and label flipping attacks is an exciting future direction, and we expect it to require nontrivial extensions of both approaches to achieve non-trivial certified accuracy.
+Furthermore, while we focus the experiments on Gaussian smoothing and $L_2$-norm guarantees, it is in principle possible to certify other $L_p$-norms with different smoothing distributions.
+For evasion attacks,~\cite{li2021tss} use exponential smoothing noise with certificates in $L_1$-norm.
+Such analysis of different smoothing distributions for different experimental settings goes beyond the scope of this work and is interesting for future research.